Professional Licensure Disclosures

 State Authorizations

-The University of Wisconsin-Parkside offers a number of fully online distance delivery courses and degree programs.
-Our online and distance delivery offerings are reviewed and approved by the UW System, faculty governance at UW-Parkside, and as part of the Higher Learning Commission's accreditation requirements.
+The University of Wisconsin-Parkside offers a number of online and distance education degree programs.
+Our online and distance education offerings are reviewed and approved by faculty governance at UW-Parkside, the Universities of Wisconsin, and as part of the Higher Learning Commission's accreditation requirements.

 Program Integrity - Complaints and Grievances